Important Ireland trio set for Scotland return

 Tadhg Furlong, Robbie Henshaw and Jamison Gibson-Park are set to return for Ireland's Six Nations game away to Scotland on 12 March.

-The important trio have yet to make an appearance in this year's championship due to injury but Ireland have coped in their absence with maximum points.
+The important trio have yet to appear in this year's championship because of injury but Ireland have coped in their absence, with three bonus-point wins.

 Ireland are two wins away from a first Grand Slam under Andy Farrell.